paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-173-energy-security.md

 Subsec. (b).
 Pub.
 L. 110–417, § 331(a), added subsec. (b) and struck out former subsec. (b) which related to requirements for the initial report to be submitted by the Secretary of Defense.

+#### Termination of Reporting Requirements
+For termination, effective Dec.
+31, 2021, of provisions of this section requiring submittal of annual reports to Congress, see section 1061 of Pub.
+L. 114–328, set out as a note under [section 111 of this title](./chapter-002-department-of-defense.md#section-111).

 <a id="section-2926"></a>
 ## § 2926.
 Operational energy activities
-**(a) Alternative Fuel Activities.—** The Assistant Secretary of Defense for Installations, Energy, and Environment, in consultation with the heads of the military departments and the Assistant Secretary of Defense for Research and Engineering, shall—
+**(a) Alternative Fuel Activities.—** The Assistant Secretary of Defense for Energy, Installations, and Environment, in consultation with the heads of the military departments and the Assistant Secretary of Defense for Research and Engineering, shall—

 (1) lead the alternative fuel activities of the Department of Defense and oversee the investments of the Department in such activities;